jkeefe/newmark-online-investigations/README.md

 **Working securely:** Let's talk about security.
 We'll get into how you can start practicing better personal security and about how to act responsibly and ethically with the data you get from others.

 **Investigations:** You will get feedback and possibly a green light for one of your pitches.

-Depending on the result, we will refine the pitches and craft a **plan** to pursue your story and begin following leads, conducting research, collecting data, and testing your thesis.
+Green-lighted teams will craft a **plan** to pursue your story and begin following leads, conducting research, collecting data, and testing your thesis.

-Plan system must be visible to me, other journalists, for where you are at, what you need to do next, etc. Use what works best -- for all, or for the chief organizer!
+They will also agree on a shared **system** for tracking what needs to be done, and who is doing what.
+Plan system must be set up to be understandable and visible to me and other journalists.
+I should be able to scan it to see your progress, where you are at, what you need to do next, etc. Use what works best -- for all, or for the chief organizer!

 **Reminder:** No class next week.
+Assignment is due on the Friday before the next class.

 ## Assignment